felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ## Inventory

-Through inventory synchronization, products and options that have a stock quantity of zero can be hidden from your Deliveroo page.
+Through inventory synchronization, products and options that have a stock quantity of zero can be hidden on your Deliveroo store.

-To synchronize your HubRise inventory with Deliveroo whenever your inventory is updated, select the **Enable automatic inventory push** checkbox.
+To synchronize your HubRise inventory with Deliveroo whenever it is updated, select the **Enable automatic inventory push** checkbox.

 Additionally, you can manually push your inventory to Deliveroo via the **Actions** page.